Construction of social infrastructure is a very important part of Base Titanium’s community programmes.

 - Through the Mining Project Liaison Committee a number of non-functioning, existing boreholes were identified and funding provided to facilitate mechanical repairs.

 - Borehole drilling has been a major part of Base’s community investment programme since 2010.
 To date 13 new community boreholes have been sunk.
-To ensure sustainability of this investment, Base engaged leading consultants to train each borehole management committee to implement management procedures aligned with Water Resources Management Authority requirements.
+To ensure sustainability of this investment, Base engaged leading consultants to train each borehole management committee to implement procedures aligned with Water Resources Management Authority requirements.

 The table below describes various borehole drilling projects completed to date: